This guide provides information about how to install a set of Disruptive Technologies sensors and cloud connectors.

 - Rather use an extension cable, than accepting a sub-optimal location.

-When the Cloud Connector is connected through the cellular modem, we recommend reviewing the connection after some time.
+When a Cloud Connector that supports cellular is connected through the built-in cellular modem, we recommend reviewing the connection after some time.
 DT Studio provides historical data on the Cloud Connector cellular connectivity.

 The illustration below shows one acceptable installation with a slightly low average signal strength, but with few connection drop-outs, and one unacceptable installation where the signal strength is sufficient, but connection drop-outs occur periodically.
 Periodic drop-outs like this may indicate that the power socket in use is powered down each night, and is not suitable to power the Cloud Connector.

-If high-quality ethernet access to the internet is available, the Cloud Connector would benefit from being connected via this vs. the built-in cellular modem.
+If high-quality Ethernet access to the internet is available, the Cloud Connector would benefit from being connected via this vs. the built-in cellular modem (if available).